megaease/easemesh/README.md

 #### 7.1.5 Step 5: Configure reverse proxy

-> *ATTENTION: The step is optional, it can be omitted, if you have no requirements about reverse proxy.*
+> **ATTENTION**: The step is optional, it can be omitted, if you have no requirements about reverse proxy.

 ##### 7.1.5.1  Get expose port of `EaseMesh ingress` service , run: